East Asian Studies

 About East Asian Studies

 The Centre for East Asian Research (CEAR), affiliated with the Department of East Asian Studies, actively supports and encourages community outreach.
-It offers a wide range of activities throughout the year such as lectures, presentations, seminars, workshops, speech contests, cultural activities, and additions of new associate members.
+It offers a wide range of activities throughout the year such as lectures, presentations, seminars, workshops, speech contests, and cultural activities, and welcomes new associate members.

 East Asian Studies Admission Requirements and Application Procedures

-A minimum standing equivalent to a cumulative grade point average (CGPA) of 3.0 out of 4.0, or a CGPA of 3.2/4.0 for the last two full-time academic years.
+A minimum standing equivalent to a cumulative grade point average (CGPA) of 3.0 out of 4.0, or a GPA of 3.2/4.0 for the last two full-time academic years.

 Applicants who have not studied at a Canadian institution must submit official copies of their Graduate Record Examination (GRE) at the time of application.
 These scores must come directly from the Educational Testing Service; hard copies and photocopies are not accepted.
-A minimum Test of English as a Foreign Language (TOEFL) score of 577 (paper based test) or an overall score of 86 (with no less than 20 in each of the four component scores) is required of all applicants whose mother tongue is not English and who have not completed an undergraduate or graduate degree at a foreign institution where English is the language of instruction, or at a recognized Canadian institution (anglophone or francophone).
+A minimum Test of English as a Foreign Language (TOEFL) score of 86 (Internet-based test (iBT); with no less than 20 in each of the four component scores) is required of all applicants whose mother tongue is not English and who have not completed an undergraduate or graduate degree at a foreign institution where English is the language of instruction, or at a recognized Canadian institution (anglophone or francophone).
 Alternatively, students proving their English proficiency may use the International English Language Testing System (IELTS) examination, for which the minimum score is an overall band score of 6.5 (academic module).
 For the TOEFL and GRE, you must indicate the McGill University institution code: 0935.

 Applicants must hold, or expect to hold by September of the year of entry, a bachelor's degree in East Asian Studies or a related field.
 Applicants are expected to have proficiency in the East Asian language(s) most useful for the proposed graduate work (preferably three years or more of coursework, or equivalent).